1264: Simon de Montfort the younger, Earl of Leicester, defeats Henry III at the Battle of Lewes in the 2nd Barons War.

 1976: Keith Relf, former lead singer for The Yardbirds, is electrocuted while tuning a guitar which was not properly earthed in his west London home.

 1980: Valencia beat Arsenal 5-4 on penalties to win the European Cup Winner’s Cup in Brussels.

 1986: The Netherlands Institute for War Documentation publishes Anne Frank’s complete diary.

 1987: Film star Rita Hayworth (Margarita Cansino) dies from Alzheimer’s disease aged 68.

 1988: The surviving members of Led Zeppelin reunite for the Atlantic Records 40th anniversary party at Madison Square Garden, New York, with Jason Bonham on drums.
-The event was marred by singer Robert Plant’s sudden refusal to perform Stairway To Heaven which is said to have upset guitarist Jimmy Page so much it affected his performance.
+The reunion was marred by singer Robert Plant’s refusal to perform Stairway To Heaven minutes before going on stage, which is said to have upset guitarist Jimmy Page so much it affected his performance.

 1989: Students begin a demonstration for democratic reforms in Beijing’s Tiananmen Square.

-1993: During an auction at Christies in London the acoustic guitar that Elvis Presley used to make his first recordings in 1954, That’s All Right Mama and Blue Moon of Kentucky, sold for £130,285.
+1993: During an auction at Christies in London the acoustic guitar that Elvis Presley used to make his first recordings, That’s All Right Mama and Blue Moon of Kentucky in 1954, sells for £130,285.

 1994: Manchester United defeat Chelsea 4-0 at Wembley Stadium to win the FA Cup.